sandipsapkota07/12320934.COIT20261/week03.md

 ## Activities Completed

-I used the existing `Setting-IP-12320934` project containing four Linux hosts connected through an Ethernet switch.

-The following steps were completed:
+- Used the existing `Setting-IP-12320934` project.

-- Started the Netcat server on Host A.
+- Started a Netcat server on one Linux host.
-- Used TCP port **12345**.
-- Connected Host C to the server using the server's IP address.
+- Connected a Netcat client from another Linux host.
 - Sent my name from the client to the server.
 - Sent my student ID from the server to the client.
+- Verified successful communication between the client and server.

 ---

 ## Commands Used

-### Server
+### Netcat Server

 ```bash
 nc -l -p 12345
 ```

-### Client
+### Netcat Client

 ```bash
 nc 10.1.0.1 12345